Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Business line of credit

 A business line of credit (LOC) is a revolving line of credit that can be used to pay for any type of business expense.
-They can be ideal for new and seasonal business owners that need to pay for ongoing expenses or to purchase inventory.
+It’s ideal for new and seasonal business owners who need to pay ongoing expenses, like payroll or purchasing inventory.
 Unlike term loans, you only pay interest on what you borrow and funds become available again as you pay down the line.

-LOCs are available from banks, credit unions and online lenders with rates from 8% to 60%+.
+LOCs are available from banks, credit unions, and online lenders with rates from around 8% to 60% or higher.
 To qualify, you may only need a credit score of 560+, six months in business and $50,000 in annual revenue.
 But term lengths typically cap out at one to two years, at which time the LOC must be paid in full.

 Invoice factoring

 Invoice factoring is when you sell your unpaid customer invoices to a factoring company for a discount.
-You receive 85% to 95% of your invoices’ value upfront, and the factoring company takes over the job of collecting payment.
-You receive the rest of your invoices’ value, minus fees, after they’re paid.
+You may be able to receive up to 85% to 95% of your invoices’ value upfront, and the factoring company takes over the job of collecting payment.
+You receive the rest of your invoices’ value minus fees after they’re paid.

-Factoring fees range from 0.5% to 6% of invoice value, with terms ranging from 30 to 90 days.
-Invoice factoring may be easier to qualify for than other types of loans, as eligibility isn’t based on your credit score – rather, it’s based on your business financials, like your bank statements and outstanding invoices.
+Factoring fees can range from 0.5% to 6% of invoice value, with terms ranging from 30 to 90 days.
+Invoice factoring may be easier to qualify for than other types of loans, as eligibility isn’t based on your credit score but on your business financials, like your bank statements and outstanding invoices.
+But invoice factoring is one of the more expensive forms of business financing and it’s not suitable for all businesses.

 Merchant cash advance

-If you’re a newer business owner that can’t easily qualify for other types of loans, merchant cash advances can provide a quick cash flow solution.
-They’re a type of short term funding that lets you borrow against your future credit card sales – anywhere from $5,000 and $1 million – with funding as soon as the next day.
+If you’re a business owner who can’t easily qualify for other types of loans, merchant cash advances (MCAs) can provide a quick cash flow solution.
+They’re a type of short-term funding that lets you borrow against your future credit card sales — anywhere from $5,000 to $1 million — with funding as soon as the next day.

-Repayments are either daily or weekly and automatically come out your credit card sales as a fixed percentage plus fees.
-While convenient, rates can run high – starting at around 18% APR.
-But they can be ideal for new or bad credit borrowers, since eligibility is based on your business financials, not your credit score.
+Repayments are either daily or weekly and are automatically deducted from your credit card sales as a fixed percentage plus fees.
+While convenient, rates can run high, but they are an option for new or bad credit borrowers, since eligibility is based more on your business financials than your credit score.

 Microloans

-SBA Microloans are business loans backed by the SBA with amounts ranging from $1,000 to $50,000.
-Microloans are geared towards small businesses and not-for-profit childcare centers that may not qualify for a loan elsewhere.
-Because they’re government backed loans, they may offer more competitive interest rates than other types of loans.
+SBA Microloans are business loans backed by the SBA with loan amounts up to $50,000.
+Microloans are geared toward small businesses and not-for-profit childcare centers that may not qualify for a loan elsewhere.
+Because they’re government-backed loans, they may offer more competitive interest rates than other types of loans.

-Repayment terms on Microloans reach up to six years, with rates between 8% to 13% APR.
+Repayment terms on microloans reach up to seven years, with rates between 8% to 13%.
 To qualify, you must meet both the SBA’s and lender’s eligibility requirements, which may include having a minimum credit score of around 620, two years in business and positive cash flow.
+You may also need to provide collateral in addition to a personal guarantee.

 Bottom line

-If you weren’t able to take advantage of the PPP, you have other alternatives for accessing emergency and non-emergency funds for your business.
+If you couldn’t take advantage of the PPP loan program, you have other alternatives for accessing emergency and non-emergency funds for your business.

-In addition to government backed programs like the ERC tax credit, SBA bridge loans and grants – there are a wide range of business financing options available through banks, credit unions and online lenders for both short and long term funding.
+In addition to government-backed programs like the ERC tax credit, SBA bridge loans and EIDLs, a wide range of business financing options are available through banks, credit unions and online lenders for both short- and long-term funding.

 Written by